sandves/opsys-lab6/README.md

 b)

 Why do we have to use `copy_to_user()` and `copy_from_user()` in a kernel driver?
 Protection is a keyword here.
 We should not be able to acecss kernel addresses directly from user space.
 The functions check this by calling `access_ok()` on the adress.
 The functions handles errors as well.
-This mean that if we encounter a page fault during copy, we can return `-EFAULT` to the user and prevent the kernel from crashing.
+This means that if we encounter a page fault during copy, we can return `-EFAULT` to the user and prevent the kernel from crashing.

 [lkm_install]: https://github.com/sandves/opsys-lab6/blob/master/screenshots/lkm_install.png?raw=true "lkm install"